Last updated: April 20, 2023 (Changelog)

 Here's what we consider to be the best gaming phones of 2022.

 Nobody does smartphone gaming quite like Asus.
-Four iterations into the ROG Phone line, that remains a fact.
+Many iterations into the ROG Phone line, that remains a fact.

 The Edge 40 Pro also has excellent battery life and fast charging.
 Its only real shortcoming is the daylight camera performance, which falls a bit short.
 We guess that won't bother the gamer crowd too much, though.